 The Sumerians’ innovations gradually spread and led to the development of the modern technologically advanced world that we live in today.
 Here are some of the areas where the Sumerians left their mark.

-Other ancient people made pottery by hand, but the Sumerians were the first to develop the turning wheel, a device which allowed them to mass-produce it, according to Reed Goodman, a doctoral candidate in the art and archaeology of the Mediterranean at the University of Pennsylvania.
+Other ancient people made pottery by hand, but the Sumerians were the first to develop the turning wheel, a device that allowed them to mass-produce it, according to Reed Goodman, a doctoral candidate in the art and archaeology of the Mediterranean at the University of Pennsylvania.
 That enabled them to churn out large numbers of items such as containers for workers’ rations, sort of the ancient forerunner of Tupperware.

 Jones says that it’s likely, though not 100 percent certain, that the Sumerians were the first to develop a writing system.
 Either way, it’s clear that they were using written communication by 2800 B.C.
 But they didn’t set out to write great literature or record their history, but rather to keep track of the goods that they were making and selling.

 “Their very first texts are just numbers and commodities,” Jones explains.
 They did that with a system of pictographs, which essentially were drawings of various objects.
-Eventually, though, they began to combine pictographs to express ideas and actions.
+Eventually, they began to combine pictographs to express ideas and actions.
 The pictographs evolved into symbols that stood for words and sounds.

 Scribes used sharpened reeds to scratch the symbols into wet clay, which dried to form tablets.
 The system of writing became known as cuneiform, and as Kramer noted, it was borrowed by subsequent civilizations and used across the Middle East for 2,000 years.